Unexplained chronic cough

 Another aspect is that it’s often not possible to predict when coughing fits will start, how long they’ll last and how they can be stopped.
 Sometimes the cough just gets worse if you try to suppress it or if you keep thinking about it.

 It is important to develop strategies to cope better with the symptoms in day-to-day life and not let them stop you doing things too much.
-Some people find the following useful:
+Some people find that the following can help:

 • Stopping the urge to cough by chewing gum, sucking on candies or drinking water

-• keeping busy with other things or just ignoring the cough,
+• Keeping busy with other things or ignoring the cough

 • Avoiding potential triggers by doing things like covering their mouth in cold supermarkets